Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Introduction

-This work explores boosting the SNSPD performance by forming an inverted profile of $J(x)$ in a superconducting strip shown in Fig. \ref{F1}.
-Here a reduced current density at the edges mitigates the effect of current crowding defects and eliminates current crowding caused by the Pearl screening.
-It is shown that such $J(x)$ profile can indeed be produced and {\it tuned in situ} in a superconducting strip coupled inductively with adjacent current-carrying wires or other thin film structures.
+This work explores boosting the performance of SNSPD and other thin film nanostructures by forming an inverted profile of $J(x)$ in a superconducting strip shown in Fig. \ref{F1}.
+Here a reduced current density at the edges $J_e$ mitigates the effect of lithographic defects and eliminates current crowding caused by the Pearl screening.
+It is shown that such inverted profiles of $J(x)$ can indeed be produced and {\it tuned in situ} in a superconducting strip coupled inductively with adjacent current-carrying wires or other thin film structures.
 These control wires produce the magnetic field that counters the perpendicular component of the self field of SNSPD and redistribute $J(x)$ in the strip as shown in Fig. \ref{F1}.
 Such structures can provide a flat portion of $J(x)$ in the photon-sensitive area of the strip and controllable dips at the edges which block premature penetration of vortices and give rise to a non-reciprocal current-voltage characteristic of a superconducting diode.
-Furthermore, currents in the control wires can be tuned in such a way that the SNSPD reaches the ultimate performance limit determined by the unbinding of vortex-antivotrtes pairs in the strip ~\cite{bkt1,bkt2}.
+Furthermore, control currents can be tuned in such a way that the SNSPD reaches the ultimate performance limit determined by the unbinding of vortex-antivortex pairs in the strip ~\cite{bkt1,bkt2}.
 Such device architecture lifts the SNSPD size limitations and opens opportunities for the development of straight strip detectors much wider than the Pearl length.
-This approach has been recently implemented in Ref. \onlinecite{natp} which reported the development of 3 nm thick and up to 0.1 mm wide WSi strip detectors integrated with Nb side wires ("rails"), reaching 100$\%$ sensitivity into infrared, up to 20 $\%$ larger switching currents and the dark count rate decreased by up to 8 orders of magnitude.
-Manipulation of resistive switching in superconducting films by current-carrying control wires has a long history which goes back to the development of cryotrons ~\cite{cr1,cr2,cr3}.
+This approach has been recently implemented in Ref. \onlinecite{natp} which reported the development of 3 nm thick and up to 0.1 mm wide WSi strip detectors integrated with Nb side wires ("rails"), reaching 100$\%$ sensitivity into infrared, up to 20 $\%$ larger switching currents and the dark count rate decreased by up to 9 orders of magnitude.
+Manipulation of resistive switching in superconducting films by current-carrying control wires has a long history which goes back to the development of cryotrons ~\cite{cr0,cr1,cr2,cr3}.